Nose-to-Tail and Root-to-Tip: Re-Thinking Emulsions

 Overview

-Meat emulsions involve meat, emulsifiers, stabilizers and fillers which are normally plant-based in origin, included in various ratios.
-These are hybrid products of meat with some plant-based material added to meat.
-One can view this as the midpoint on a line and how much meat and how much plant materials are added determines its exact location on this line with the two extremes (endpoints of the line) being pure meat products on the one extreme and pure plant products on the other.
-In April 2020 during COVID lockdown, I decided to re-examine every bit of data on the subject to arrive at a place where we utilise the carcass fully on the one hand and on the other, use less refined plant products where we choose to include it.
+Meat emulsions involve meat, emulsifiers, stabilisers and fillers which are normally plant-based in origin, included in various ratios.
+These are hybrid products that combine meat with some plant-based material.
+One can view this as the midpoint on a line, and the amount of meat and plant materials added determines its exact location on this line, with the two extremes (endpoints of the line) being pure meat products on one extreme and pure plant products on the other.
+In 2018 I decided to re-examine every bit of data on the subject to arrive at a point where we utilise the carcass fully, on the one hand, and, on the other, use less refined plant products where we choose to include them.

-In re-examining raw materials used in emulsions, the scope of such investigation must nesecerraly include the role of equipment.
+In re-examining raw materials used in emulsions, the scope of such investigation must necessarily include the role of equipment.

-So, the carcass must be re-examined in its entirety and all plant products used in emulsions such as soya, various starches, fibres, gums, cereals, oils, etc. Subcategories will be investigated such as TVP and the various isolates?
+Therefore, the carcass must be re-examined in its entirety, and all plant products used in emulsions, such as soy, various starches, fibres, gums, cereals, and oils, must be considered.
+Subcategories will be investigated, such as TVP and the various isolates.

 The subject is daunting in extent.
-What is a modified starch and what are the differences with native starches?
-What is a food gel and what characteristics are required under which conditions?
+What is a modified starch, and what are the differences between native starches and modified starches?
+What is a food gel, and what characteristics are required under which conditions?
 What is the role of meat proteins in gelation?
-What is an emulsifier and what is a filler?
-How did these enter the meat processing world and what has been the most important advances?
+What is an emulsifier, and what is a filler?
+How did these enter the meat processing world, and what have been the most important advances?
 What is the legislative framework?
-What is the role of time, temperature, pH, pressure, particle size on these products in isolation and synergistically, in a complex system?
+What is the role of time, temperature, pH, pressure, and particle size on these products in isolation and synergistically, in a complex system?
 What is the role of enzymes in manipulating these?
 What are all the possible sources of protein, starches, fillers and emulsifiers?
 How do we enhance the taste?
-Firmness? etc. By its very nature, a project of this scope begs for collaboration which is what I request in this document.
+Firmness? etc. By its very nature, a project of this scope begs for collaboration, which is what I request in this document.
 I believe this can be accomplished without compromising proprietary information.
 Each document presented here is therefore carefully crafted not to reveal information which stakeholders require to be kept secret.

 Definition of an Emulsion

 We refer to the plant and meat products being part of an emulsion or various emulsions.
 It is important to define what we mean.
-Gravelle, et al. gives a definition which accords well with me.
+Gravelle et al. provide a definition that aligns well with my understanding.
 He says that “finely comminuted meat products such as frankfurter-type sausages and bologna can be described as a discrete fat phase embedded in a thermally-set protein gel network.
-The chopping, or comminution process is performed under saline conditions to facilitate extraction of the salt-soluble (predominantly myofibrillar) proteins.
-Some of these proteins associate at the surface of the fat globules, forming an interfacial protein film (IPF), thus embedding the fat droplets within the gel matrix, as well as acting to physically restrain or stabilize the droplets during the thermal gelation process.
+The chopping, or comminution process, is performed under saline conditions to facilitate the extraction of the salt-soluble (predominantly myofibrillar) proteins.
+Some of these proteins associate at the surface of the fat globules, forming an interfacial protein film (IPF), thus embedding the fat droplets within the gel matrix, as well as acting to physically restrain or stabilise the droplets during the thermal gelation process.
 As a result, these types of products are commonly referred to as meat emulsions or meat batters.”
 (Gravelle, 2017) This can easily be extended to include plant-based emulsions since such emulsions will include proteins, fats, oils and water.

 The Underlying Philosophy

-Nose to Tail – What does this really mean for a meat business?
+Nose to Tail – What does this mean for a meat business?

 Overview:

-The theory is a simple concept – Eat everything from the animal and if we break this down in terms of a pig carcass we have:
+The theory is a simple concept – Eat everything from the animal If we break this down in terms of a pig carcass, we have:

 – Leg meat for hams